Choosing the best bookkeeping software will help you improve your client services by automating repetitive tasks and reducing errors to a minimum.

 First of all, bookkeeping and accounting software are usually confused.
 But there are some differences.

-Most accounting software have built in bookkeeping features, however, both tools are different.
+Most accounting software has built in bookkeeping features, however, both tools are different.

 Bookkeeping focuses on recording day-to-day transactions, while accounting goes deeper into analysis, interpretation, and strategy.